 Use a natural soap with a care effect

 Against winter you should use a good natural soap.
 There are of course various components of different natural soaps that can help you with specific problems.
 The only important thing is that the soap must be greased with a high-quality oil.
 This means that despite cleaning, it provides your skin with enough oils.

 An example here would be the now well-known Aleppo soap, which contains laurel oil to moisturize your skin and thus have a calming effect.
 However, some people are allergic to the ingredient laurel oil.
 A good alternative is our body and beard soap Clean.
-Thanks to its superfatting with argan oil, it cares for your beard while you wash it, making it softer and moisturizing the skin underneath.
+Due to its superfatting with argan oil, it cares for your beard while washing, making it softer and moisturizing the skin underneath.
 However, our secret weapon for the winter is hemp seed oil.
 On the one hand, hemp seed oil soothes skin irritations such as red spots and eczema and, on the other hand, it also has an antiseptic effect.

 Take care of your skin under the beard

 A few drops Bartol as needed should be part of a good care routine anyway.
 Unfortunately, in winter that won't be enough for most people.
 If you still suffer from itchy and scaly skin despite the tips already mentioned, you need a remedy that helps your skin to regenerate itself.
 Dexpanthenol is usually an ingredient here that can help very well.
 Since there are hardly any lotions that contain dexpanthenol and do not grease the beard hair or contain silicone, we have here a recipe for a special serum.

 And now cover up in your new care routine!
 Winter is coming!